 Record evidence that authority and responsibility were exercised.

-Management-directed, -authorized, and -monitored performance, which includes periodically comparing actual with planned performance, and documenting these actions to provide reasonable assurance that organizational goals will be achieved.
+Performance of actions directed, authorized, and monitored by management, which includes periodically comparing actual with planned performance and documenting these actions to provide reasonable assurance that organizational goals will be achieved.

 Supervise, observe, test activities, and report to responsible persons to verify progress toward goals.